marczaku/102-csharp-basics/13-go-to/README.md

 ```

 ## P13_3Pattern
-Write a program that prints the following pretty ASCII pattern.
+Write a program that prints the following pretty ASCII pattern of the size that the user desires.
 Use `goto` efficiently to write as little code as necessary.
+- Input: `5`
 ```
 #-#-#-#-#-
 -#-#-#-#-#